Arup Patnaik

 Arup Patnaik (born 8 September 1955) is a retired Indian Police Service officer who served as the 36th Police Commissioner of Mumbai.
 He retired on 30 September 2015 after a 36-year career with the Maharashtra Police.
 He is a recipient of the President's Police Medal for Distinguished Service (2003) and the Indian Police Medal for Meritorious Services (1994).

 Patnaik previously served as the Chairman of Odisha's State Youth Welfare Board, holding the rank and status of a minister of state.
 After his retirement, Arup Patnaik co-founded the Konark Cancer Foundation.

 Early life

-Patnaik was born on 8 September 1955 in Bhubaneswar, Odisha.
+Patnaik was born on 8 September 1955 in Bhubaneswar, Odisha, in a Karan family.
 He studied until Class 6 at Pyarimohan Academy in Cuttack before attending Mayo College, Ajmer, where he passed his Indian School Certificate examination in 1971.

 He completed his B.Sc.
 Chemistry honors degree from Delhi University.
 While pursuing postgraduate studies in chemistry, he joined the State Bank of India as a Probationary Officer in 1976 and worked there until 1979.